mikejohnson51/AOI/README.md

 **Welcome to the AOI R homepage!** <br>

-If you've ever found yourself needing to geocode or reverse geocode a location, formalize an area of interest, get bounding geometries, decribe a place by lat/long, or better understand spatial locations this package should be able to help.
+If you've ever found yourself needing to geocode or reverse geocode a location, formalize an area of interest, get bounding geometries, describe a place by lat/long, or better understand spatial locations, this package should be able to help.

 An area of interest (AOI) is a geographic extent.
 It helps confine and formalize a unit of work to a geographic area, and prioritize and define research and sub setting efforts while improving reproducibility.
 They are built around concrete spatail attributes but often are discussed in a more colloquail way.
-The aim of the is package is to help make the colloquial understanding of space more concrete.
+The aim of the is package is to help make the colloquial understanding of space more concrete in the R environment.

-'AOI` lets users define regions through a common query to achieve a spatial geometries that can be used in sub setting, clipping, and mapping operations.
-Tools are  provided to help define, describe, and convert points, boundaries, and features to usable forms.
-In principle, the AOI package helps accomplish four main tasks increasing in order of simply providing convenience to providing new functionality to the deep R spatial ecosystem.
+'AOI` lets users define regions through a common query to achieve spatial geometries that can be used in sub setting, clipping, and mapping operations.
+Tools are provided to help define, describe, and convert points, boundaries, and features to usable forms including strings.
+In principle, the AOI package helps accomplish five main tasks increasing in order of simply providing convenience to providing new functionality to the deep R spatial ecosystem.
 These include helping:

 1. Create bounding geometries of existing `sp`, `sf`, and `raster` objects (see [here](./articles/clipAreas.html))
-2. Get `sp`, or `sf`, state and county geometries or their bounding geometries (see [here](./articles/stateCounty.html))
+2. Get `sp`, or `sf`, state and county geometries and/or their bounding geometries (see [here](./articles/stateCounty.html))
 3. Provide geocoding and reverse geocoding functionalities from google, OSM and ESRI
 4. Create `sp` or `sf` geometries from a given location and bounding box dimensions. (see [here](./articles/clipAreas.html))
 5. Map, describe and communicate AOIs to others. (see [here](./articles/tools.html))
-6. Integrate with other spatial packages in the R ecosystem (see [here](./articles/useCases.html))

-All functions are designed to be used with the magrittr pipe operation `%>%`.
+All functions are designed to be used with the magrittr pipe operation `%>%` so that they can be easily integrated with other spatial packages in the R ecosystem (see [here](./articles/useCases.html))

 ### Installation: